adamci/guides/gmail-transfer-guide-mac.md

 ```

 As with `old.email@gmail.com`, you will once again see a prompt with options
 1-6, and you will once again press `7` and enter.
-This will again bring up the
+Like before, this will bring up the
 browser.
 Enter your credentials and click `Allow` to bring up the restore process.

 ```